 Alissa Aune is honored and thrilled to return to her alma mater as the Choral Music Director of Enterprise High School since 2013.
 She conducts the Chamber Singers, A Cappella Choir, Women’s Choir, Men's Chorus, two jazz choirs, and is the director of Enterprise Starship and the Victorian Dinner.

 Born in Grass Valley, she moved to Redding in 1987 and attended Pacheco Elementary and Enterprise High School.
 After two years at Shasta College, she attended Cal Poly, San Luis Obispo.
 She actively participated and is an alumnus of Kappa Kappa Psi, a national co-ed band fraternity.
 She received her teaching credential from Simpson University, while student teaching at EHS.
 She completed her Masters in Music, with an emphasis in Conducting and Music Education, at Colorado State University, Fort Collins.

 Alissa started her teaching career at Nipomo HS as the Director of the Instrumental and Choral programs, as well as the music director for three musicals a year.
 She became a full-time choral director at Bear River HS, and during those five years directed seven choirs and a variety of musicals.

 She has performed with and/or directed a variety of choral and instrumental organizations, as well as musical theatre companies, throughout the state.
-She is the current Choir Representative Chair to the Northern California Band and Choral Director’s Association, where she helps organize the annual select choir and honor jazz choir for all high schools in the northern part of the state.
-Recently, she was elected to be the Northern Region Representative to the California Choral Director's Association.
+She is the current Jazz Choir Representative to the Northern California Band and Choral Director’s Association, where she helps organize the annual select choir and honor jazz choir for all high schools in the northern part of the state.
+She is also the Summer Conference Chair for the California Choral Director's Association.

 She was recognized with the Choral Educator Award from the California Music Educators Association in 2020, a statewide recognition for her efforts in Choral Music Education.